 9,17,451/- to Investor Education and Protection Fund, in compliance

-with the provisions of erstwhile Section 205C of the Companies Act,
+with the provisions of Section 205C of the Companies Act, 1956.
+The

-which remained unclaimed by the members of the Company for a period
+unclaimed by the members of the Company for a period exceeding 7 years

-The information required under Section 217(2A) of the Companies Act,
+The information required under Rule 5 (1) of the Companies (Appointment

-sent to the members excluding the aforesaid Annexure.
-Any member interested in obtaining copy of the same may write to the Company
+the Accounts are being sent to the members excluding the aforesaid

+Any member interested in obtaining copy of the same may write to the

 Earnings and Outgo.

 disclosed under the Companies (Accounts) Rules, 2014, is given in

-Registration No. 001076N are proposed to be appointed as Auditors of
+Registration No. 001076N as the Statutory Auditors of

-the Company from the conclusion of the ensuing Annual General Meeting
+the Company, to hold office from the conclusion of that AGM until the

 As required under Section 139 of the Companies Act, 2013, the Company